-Teotihuacán - Planeta.com
+Teotihuacán

 The former grand city is located 50 kilometers (31 miles) northeast of Mexico City on a plateau more than 2,000 meters (6,560 feet) high with a temperate, semi-arid climate.

 In this region, the rivers and springs could adequately support the irrigation of more than one harvest a year.
-Water from the San Juan, San Lorenzo and Huixulco Rivers, along with underground springs, allowed the city to flourish for more than 1,000 years.
+Water from the San Juan, San Lorenzo, and Huixulco Rivers, along with underground springs, allowed the city to flourish for more than 1,000 years.

 History

 Occupation of the area began around 500 B.C. and lasted a millennium until it was abandoned in the sixth century.
-At its zenith, Teotihuacán was home to more than 200,000 people, arguably the world’s most populated city at the time.
+At its zenith, Teotihuacán was home to more than 200,000 people, arguably one of the the world’s most populated cities at the time.

 The founders of the city did not leave a writing system.
 By the time the Aztecs discovered the site, more than six centuries had passed.
-When the Aztecs founded Tenochtitlán, they adopted the ruins as a ceremonial ground and gave the city the grand name Teotihuacán (meaning ‘Place of the Gods’).
+When the Aztecs founded their capital of Tenochtitlán, they adopted this site as a ceremonial ground and gave the city the grand name Teotihuacán (meaning ‘Place of the Gods’ or ‘the place where men become gods’ in Nahuatl.

-The Aztecs named the tallest structure the Pyramid of the Sun because the front wall faces the exact point on the horizon, where the sun sets at spring and autumn equinoxes.
+The Aztecs named the tallest structure the Pirámide del Sol (Pyramid of the Sun) because the front wall faces the exact point on the horizon, where the sun sets at spring and autumn equinoxes.
 This pyramid is 70 meters (230 feet) high with a 220-meter (720-foot) base.
 It was built around A.D.
 150. The neutral stone facade belies its former spectacle: originally it was painted bright red.
-The smaller Pyramid of the Moon was built between A.D.
+The smaller Pirámide de la Luna (Pyramid of the Moon) was built between A.D.
 250 and 600.

 Another point of interest is the Temple of Quetzalcoatl.
 The facade features representations of Quetzalcoatl the serpent, a symbol of fertility and renewal, and heads of Cipactli, the mythical crocodile who symbolizes time and creation.